SudhakaranP/Noncoding/dockerized-tools/README.md

 #Dockerized Tools

-Collection of dockerized tools for use on SBG platform.
+Collection of dockerized tools for use on the CGC.

+Tools will be added to the **tools** project on the CGC so that they are easy to find.
+Apps in the Tools project can easily be copied to other projects as required.